dalijolijo/webwallet/README.md

 - Add custom data to transactions with the use of OP_RETURN.
 - Support current Dark Wallet Stealth Address structure (as of version Alpha 7) for outputs.
 - Brain wallet support.
-- Compatible with bitcoin-qt
+- Compatible with Groestlcoin Core
-- An offical .onion address for tor users.
 - Offline qrcode creator and scanning tool
 - HD (bip32) support
-- Supports altcoins such as litecoin
-- Replace by fee (RBF) Support

-Donate to 1CWHWkTWaq1K5hevimJia3cyinQsrgXUvg to see more development!